Daniel Kanu (footballer): International career

 Born in England, Kanu is of Sierra Leonean descent.
 He was called up to the Sierra Leone national team for a set of 2026 FIFA World Cup qualification matches in November 2023.

 Kanu made his international debut for Sierra Leone on 19 November 2023, coming on as a second-half substitute in a 2–0 defeat to the Egypt national team.

 Personal life

-Born in England, Kanu is of Sierra Leonean descent.
+Born in Lambeth, Kanu moved with his family to Dartford when he was two years old.
 He attended Dartford Grammar School, where he represented his school on numerous occasions as part of the athletics team.
-He specialised in long-distance running and even set a handful of school records.
+He specialised in long-distance running and set a handful of school records.